Skip to main content

 If you test positive for COVID-19, please let your transplant team know.
 Transplant recipients are among the patient groups who have priority access to COVID-19 treatments in B.C.

-A complete primary vaccine series for solid organ transplant recipients involves three doses of COVID-19 vaccine.
-Three doses of vaccine offer better protection for people who are immunocompromised.
-A three-dose series is safe and recommended for transplant recipients who have never been vaccinated.
-If you were vaccinated before your transplant, you may have only received two doses and that is acceptable.
+A complete primary vaccine series for solid organ transplant recipients aged 5 years and up involves two doses of a COVID-19 vaccine.
+Two doses of COVID-19 vaccines offer better protection for people who are immunocompromised and is safe and recommended for transplant recipients who have never been vaccinated.
+A third dose may also be recommended by your healthcare team.
+If you were vaccinated before your transplant, you may have only received one dose of a COVID-19 vaccine and that is acceptable.

-Transplant recipients (age 6 months and up) may have also received additional doses of COVID-19 vaccine after their primary vaccine series, and is highly recommended they get an additional 2023 fall COVID-19 vaccine dose this fall.
+Transplant recipients (age 6 months and up) may have also received additional doses of COVID-19 vaccine starting approximately six months after their primary vaccine series.

 Register with www.getvaccinated.gov.bc.ca or the BC Vaccine Line (call 1-833-838-2323) to be notified when to book each vaccine dose.

-Transplant recipients are among the patient groups who have priority access to COVID-19 treatments in BC.
+Transplant recipients are among the patient groups who have priority access to COVID-19 treatments in B.C.
 The medications should be started within five to seven days of experiencing signs and symptoms of infection.
-You will also need a positive COVID-19 test to be eligible.
+You will need a positive COVID-19 test to be eligible.

 • If you develop cold or flu-like symptoms, you should get tested for COVID-19 as soon as possible (rapid antigen or PCR).